-Lewandowski fires Bayern to 10-point lead
+Lewandowski takes Bundesliga tally to 24 in Bayern’s 4-1 win

 Borussia Dortmund ended its three-game winless run with a 3-1 victory over Augsburg.

-Dortmund coach Edin Terzić made three changes to the team that lost 4-2 to Gladbach, with goalkeeper Marwin Hitz coming in for the injured Roman Bürki, who was heavily criticized for his performance in the Gladbach defeat.
+Coach Edin Terzić made three changes to the team that lost 4-2 to Gladbach, with goalkeeper Marwin Hitz coming in for the injured Roman Bürki, who was heavily criticized for his performance in the Gladbach defeat.

 But Hitz was picking the ball out of his net in the 10th minute when André Hahn fired the visitors in front.